tytydraco/yessleep/out/As_I_thanked_the_priest_he_asked_me_to_tell_him_my_story_I_was_reluctant_at_first_but_I_realized_he_was_going_to_believe_me_Okay_Ill_tell_you.md

 You arrived promptly, armed with ancient rituals and prayers.
 Together, we faced the darkness that had taken hold of my life.
 With each word spoken, the air became heavy with a sense of otherworldly energy.
 The demon fought back, resisting its banishment, but through sheer determination and unwavering faith, we prevailed.

 As the final words of exorcism echoed through the room, a tangible sense of relief washed over me.
 The once-oppressive atmosphere lifted, and I felt a weight lifted from my shoulders.
-The demon was gone, banished back to the realms from which it came.
+The demon was gone, banished back to the realms from which it came."